GaloisInc/smaccmpilot-org/pages/hardware/calibration.md

 205.424 66 IMU_MAG_RAW -2169 -2595 7959
 ```
 9. now lets start recording data `python sensorsmonitor-calibration.py /dev/ttyUSB0 > magCal1.data` (replace `magCal1.data` with your own file name).
-10. immediately after you start recording, move the Pixhawk into each of the positions shown above and keep it there in a steady state for 6-10 seconds.
+10. immediately after you start recording, start with the *hard-iron* calibration (see above how to do so).
 11. once finished, stop recording (`Ctrl+C`)
 12. run calibration script on recorded data `./calibration/calibrate.py -s MAG -p -v magCal1.data `
 13. you will see something like